MustafaLotfi/Optimized-Inverse-Dynamics-Controller/README.md

 simulation_fcn.m --> Simulate the system in time with controller input.

-main.m --> Used Optimizatoin Agorithms of Matlab to obtain best PID coefficients.
+main.m --> Used Optimizatoin Agorithms of Matlab to obtain best PID coefficients (fmincon & ga).

 ## Results:
 Supposing bellow parameters for system: